By Peta Owens-Liston

 Prior to hiking the 1,200 ft. ascent from our Colorado River-side campsite, we doused ourselves with river water and filled up extra water bottles and increased our GORP rations.
 Fortunately, the late afternoon sun allowed the cliffs to cast their shadows on us as we climbed the mile-long switchback trail along the right side of the Colorado River.

 Even for those who hate to sweat or work the quads, it is well worth it.
-Located deep in the Maze District of Canyonlands National Park, the Doll House is not easily accessible by roads (5-6 hours of four wheel driving necessary) and unlike any terrain you’ll have seen before—even if you’ve been to the moon.
+Located deep in the Maze District of Canyonlands National Park, the Doll House is not easily accessible by roads (5-6 hours of four wheel driving necessary) .
+It is unlike any terrain you’ll have seen before—even if you’ve been to the moon.

 It’s a playground to explore, filled with slot canyons and humbling views of the Needles District and Island in the Sky, as well as the San Juan, Abajo and LaSal mountains.
 Far below, the Colorado River cuts a swath through the red rock country.